spencermyoung513/probcal/README.md

 results.save("path/to/results.npz")
 ```

-Invoking the `ProbabilisticEvaluator`'s `__call__` method (as above) kicks off an extensive evaluation wherein CCE and ECE are computed for the specified model.
-This passes back an `ProbabilisticResults` object, which will contain the computed metrics and other helpful variables for further analysis.
+Invoking the `CalibrationEvaluator`'s `__call__` method (as above) kicks off an extensive evaluation wherein calibration metrics are computed for the specified model.
+This passes back a `CalibrationResults` object, which will contain the computed metrics and other helpful variables for further analysis.